suryapsnkr/SnAccu/README.md

 Users Can Login Uisng API<br>
 Get All Users API in Which 10 User Visible Per Page(API Response Only Authenticated User)<br>
 Users Can Change Password Using API<br>
-Users Can Send Friend Request To Users Using API<br>
+Users Can Send Friend Request To Users Using API(Every User Can Not Send More Than 3 Request Within a Minute)<br>
 Users Can Accept Friend Requet From Users Using API<br>
 Users Can Get All Friends List Using API<br>